Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

 - Hit 'Submit' and pray

-After scanning and renaming has completed a log file will be output to the same directory as the exe
+After scanning and renaming has completed a log file will be output as `LogFile.txt` to the same directory as the exe

 ## Requirements (Python only)
 PySimpleGUI